rescale-labs/Util_Ansys_Mech_Convergence_Plotter/README.md

 ## Using Jupyter Notebook

-For Rescale accounts configured to employ Jupyter Notebook alongside Jobs, users can use the Force_Convergenge_plotting.ipynb notebook from this repository.
+For Rescale accounts configured to employ Jupyter Notebook alongside Jobs, users can use the Force_Convergenge_Plotting.ipynb notebook from this repository.

 To achieve this:

-1. Download the Force_Convergenge_plotting.ipynb notebook from this repository to the Rescale Batch job.
+1. Download the Force_Convergenge_Plotting.ipynb notebook from this repository to the Rescale Batch job.

 You can simple add the following command prior to the default Ansys Mechanical Command: